takamuffin/aws-foundry-ssl/docs/IPv6.md

 # IPv6 support

-This is still experimental as currently this script relies on your default VPC.
-It works at the moment, and `http/2` is being investigated as a bit of a hack once LetsEncrypt sets up the config. `http/2` is for TLS connections only (non-encrypted HTTP and upgrade redirects do _not_ and should not use `http/2`).
+This currently relies on your default VPC.
 If you want to use IPv6 but haven't configured your VPC to support it, you'll need to manually make the following changes for now:

 - **VPC**: Add a new IPv6 CIDR (Amazon-provided)
 - **Subnets**